MacroConnections/replot-boxplot/README.md

 ```

 #### Customizing Tooltip contents
-By default, the tooltip will display the the five-number summary of a distribution
+By default, the tooltip will display the five-number summary of a distribution
 when hovering over the respective plot.
 The user can customize exactly what is
 displayed inside the tooltip by passing in a `tooltipContents` prop in the form
 of a Javascript function.
 The user can expect to receive the entire distribution